BIBSYSDEV/nva-doi-registrar-client/README.md

 Depends on secret "dataciteMdsConfigs"

-Value should be stored in JSON like this:
+Value should be stored in JSON format like this:

 ```
 [